ClaytonCanady/Game-of-Thrones-Quiz/README.md

 This is intended to be a stand alone project, however feel free to message me to discuss integrating it into another project.

-- fork and or clone this repo
+- Fork and or clone this repo
-- use git clone to install it onto your machine
+- Use git clone to install it onto your machine
-- open with the code editor of your choice
+- Open with the code editor of your choice
 - Have Fun!

 ## Contribution Guidelines